qngtng/qngtng.github.io/README.md

 In order to follow these instructions you must have a GitHub (https://github.com/) account as well as a text editor.
 The instructions assume you are using a text editor called Atom.
 Download here: https://atom.io/

 ### Step 1: Get the code
 GitHub stores code in repositories.
-This tutorial calls them repo(s) as an abbreviation
+This tutorial calls them repo(s) as an abbreviation.

 Go to this repo https://github.com/BKrieger73/personal-webpage-fill-in in a new tab and click fork.
+(See the screenshot below)
 ![alt text](instructions/instructions_fork.jpg "fork a repo")

 This will copy the repo to your own github account.
 It takes a few seconds to complete.